NIVANorge/Mobius/README.md

 Mobius can produce standalone executables.
 There is also the option to compile the models to .dll's that can be loaded in the graphical user interface [MobiView](https://github.com/NIVANorge/Mobius#the-mobiview-graphical-user-interface) or be called and interacted with from Python using our [python wrapper interface](https://github.com/NIVANorge/Mobius/tree/master/PythonWrapper).
 The python wrapper is great for writing your own calibration systems or for making your own post-processing and plots.
 We are also developing an [R wrapper](https://github.com/NIVANorge/Mobius/tree/master/RWrapper).

-See [Usage and attribution](https://github.com/NIVANorge/Mobius#usage-and-attribution) for how to cite the use of a Mobius model in a publication.
+See [usage and attribution](https://github.com/NIVANorge/Mobius#usage-and-attribution) for how to cite the use of a Mobius model in a publication.

 ![Alt text](Documentation/img/plots.png?raw=true "Example of some plots made using Mobius and the python wrapper.")